nokxs/esp8266-wifimanager-mqtt/README.md

   - connecting to a Wifi over a HTML-Page
   - configuring the connection to the MQTT-Server over a HTML-Page
   - sending a message via MQTT
+  - after everything is setup up correctly, the built in LED will blink

-This project was build with [PlattformIO](https://platformio.org/) for an ESP8266-12e.
+This project was build with [PlattformIO](https://platformio.org/) for an ESP8266-12f.
 It is based on the GitHub-Project [CurlyWurly-1/ESP8266-WIFIMANAGER-MQTT](https://github.com/CurlyWurly-1/ESP8266-WIFIMANAGER-MQTT), but uses [ArduinoJson](https://arduinojson.org/) Version 6.